 Attachments:International Economic Outlook 3/12Register or order a single copy in PDF-format.

 Global long-term economic growth set to be slow

 World economic growth has slowed down permanently.
 The massive levels of indebtedness in industrial-ised countries and the consolidation of public finances and partly private finances will slow down growth.
 Also population ageing in industrialised countries will have the same effect.

 Read more ››

-Attachments:International Economic Outlook 2/12Register or order single copy in PDF-format.
+Attachments:International Economic Outlook 2/12Register or order a single copy in PDF-format.

 Price of oil threat to the economic outlook

 Generally speaking, world economic growth has been sluggish during the winter.
 In practice, the Euro Area is in a recession.
 China’s strong economic growth slowed down towards the end of 2011 and reached an 8 per cent rate when annualised.
 In the USA, GDP growth picked up at the end of the year, but the price of oil threatens the outlook.